Sydney to Adelaide Outback Road Trip

 Mungo National Park

-Mildura is an oasis of green amid arid country and a cornucopia of local produce and vineyards.
-Stop here for the paddle steamer tours, the art deco buildings, the wine tasting, the quality dining and the picturesque hinterland.
-Highlights include the Mildura Arts Centre, which is housed in a Queen Anne mansion, and the Etiwanda Wetlands, home to 91 species of birds.
+It's time to feast your eyes on some green!
+Mildura is an oasis in the outback and a cornucopia of local produce and vineyards.
+Stop here for the paddle steamer tours of the Murray River, the art deco buildings, the wine tasting at local vineyards, the quality dining and the picturesque hinterland.
+Highlights include:

 The Buronga Riverside Tourist Park receives excellent reviews and is the closest caravan park to Mildura city.
 It has river frontage, wildlife, an animal farm, a tennis court, 2 swimming pools, a BMX track, 2 playgrounds, and a jumping pillow.